summa-dev/halo2-experiments/README.md

 # halo2-experiments
 For practice to using halo2

+This library makes use of the [PSE Fork of Halo2](https://github.com/privacy-scaling-explorations/halo2) and the related [Halo2 Curves](https://github.com/privacy-scaling-explorations/halo2curves)

 # Experiment 1 - Inclusion Check

 The inclusion check circuit is a circuit built using 2 advise columns, 1 selector column and 1 instance column.
 The advise columns contain the list of usernames and balances.
 The instance column contains the username and balance of the user that I am generating the proof for.
 Let's call it `pubUsername` and `pubBalance` This should be public and the snark should verify that there's a row in the advise column where `pubUsername` and `pubBalance` entries match.
 At that row the selector should be turned on.